chimera-linux/cports/Packaging.md

   build dependencies.
 When cross-compiling, the cross target environment is prepared and target dependencies are installed in it.
 When the template defines a `do_fetch` function, this is run first, as the function may depend on the sandbox being set up.
 Otherwise, it is run second.
+The `deps` sub-phase can be invoked separately if needed.

 * `fetch` During `fetch`, required files are downloaded as defined by the `source` template variable by default (or the `do_fetch` function of